Regional Early Action Planning (REAP) Grants of 2021

 - Higher Impact Transformative (30 million)

-Most of the program’s funding (85 percent, or $510 million) will flow directly to the state’s 18 Metropolitan Planning Organizations (MPOs), and the MPOs may suballocate a portion of the funds to eligible entities (cities, counties, transit/transportation agencies) in their metropolitan region.
-The remaining funds are split into a set aside for Tribal entities and for eligible entities in smaller counties in non-MPO regions (5 percent, or $30 million), as well as for a Higher Impact Transformative set aside for all eligible entities (5 percent, or $30 million).
+Most of the program’s funding ($480 million) will flow directly to the state’s 18 Metropolitan Planning Organizations (MPOs), and the MPOs may suballocate a portion of the funds to eligible entities (cities, counties, transit/transportation agencies) in their metropolitan region.
+The remaining funds are split into a set aside for Tribal entities and for eligible entities in smaller counties in non-MPO regions ($30 million), as well as for a Higher Impact Transformative set aside for all eligible entities ($30 million).

 Eligible Activities